 - A mission/purpose statement of the organization

-- A constitution/bylaws (See sample on Student Activities website)
+- A constitution/bylaws (see sample on Resources tab)

 - A full-time UNT faculty or staff member to serve as the organization’s advisor

-- Upload a copy of the organization constitution, bylaws, and member list (includes name and student ID numbers) to Orgsync portal.
+- Upload a copy of the organization's constitution/bylaws and member list (includes name, EUID, and birthdate).

-- Sign up to attend an Organization Orientation (the form is on OrgSync under Forms).
+- Sign up to attend a Student Organization Orientation (see above).

-- If your organization is approved to continue in the process, you will meet with a Campus Life Ambassador (this is setup for you by the Student Organization Coordinator).
+- Meet with a Campus Life Ambassador (this is setup for you by the Student Organization Coordinator).

-- After you complete all the above steps, your organization will be approved and officially registered for the semester.
+After you complete all the above steps, your organization will be reviewed and determined if it will gain approval and registration.

 When is this application needed?

 This application is needed whenever a registered student organization desires to host any event (e.g., program, activity, or meeting) on campus.
-Organizations desiring to have only a table outside should instead submit an Application for Solicitation to Event Planning and Scheduling Services.
+Organizations desiring to have only a table outside should instead submit an Application for Solicitation to Event Planning and Scheduling Services (Union 418).

 Event Application Deadline